f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab3.rst

 Task 2: Verify an Active / Standby "In Sync" State
 ==================================================

+In Task 2, we will perform a BIG-IP device synchronization.
+This will validate our HA DSC configuration.

 #.
 On each BIG-IP, review the current state.

    -  BIG-IP-A: